top of page

 PRO TIP: Plant the garlic cloves (seed garlic) as soon as the ground is no longer frozen.
 When the warmer conditions begin to thaw the soil in spring, garlic cloves (seed garlic) establish a root structure and will start putting on fresh growth.

 Another option for garlic planted in the spring is to harvest it as spring garlic, otherwise known as green garlic.
 Instead of waiting until the end of the summer, harvest the spring-planted garlic after the long, tender shoots emerge and tiny white bulb that looks almost like scallions.
+Begin by purchasing hardneck garlic bulbs or individual cloves now (if you can find them).
+Look for seed garlic from a garlic farm such as GROEat Farm.
+In the spring, it can be more difficult to find seed garlic for planting, especially if you’re seeking a specific variety.

 After receiving your seed garlic, remove it from any packaging and store the garlic is a cool, dry place, away from direct sunlight.
 Ideally, the air temperature should be between freezing (32 °F ) and around 50 °F. Store the garlic in this cold environment for at least four or six weeks, longer is better.
 Why?
 Spring-planted garlic needs a cold treatment called vernalization.
 This exposure to cold signals the plant to form bulbs during the growing season.
 When we plant garlic in the fall, vernalization is natural over the winter.
 Garlic planted in the spring may not receive enough natural exposure to cold temperatures.
 If vernalization doesn’t occur, the cloves often form rounds, which look like a ping pong ball.
 A round is a single large garlic clove instead of a bulb with multiple cloves.
 Yes, you can still harvest and eat garlic rounds, though the overall harvest is diminished.